swayamterode/Codes/Languages/JavaScript/README.md

 </td>
 <td>

-The variable which are decalred before { } block will be the variable value after decalartion of all scope, but same varible declared in { } block will be for that block itself (after that scope is blocked).
+The variable which is declared before the { } block will be the variable value after the declaration of all scope, but the same variable declared in the { } block will be for that block itself (after that scope is blocked).

 **Redeclaring a variable inside a block will not redeclare the variable outside the block:**